Rares-AndreiVasiu/AsciiArt/README.md

 - note that the character set is in increasing order of brightness
 - we map each pixel from the brightness matrix to its appropriate char.
 - check the formula from the (link from brightness to ascii).

+### ASCII art printing
+- the function `print_matrix()` takes as input a matrix and color settings provided by the colored package.
+- initially there were some issues with aspect ratio of the output (characters are taller than they are wide).
+- so I had to print each character three times to get a better aspect ratio of the ascii art image.
+- genuinely, this extending/stretching method allowed us to preserve the proportions in the final output.
+- the colored package allows us to set the foreground, background, and some deliberately picked text styles.

 ## How to install required packages?